mmickan/puppet-pgbouncer/README.md

 ##Usage

-Full documentation of parameters is included in the init.pp and instance.pp manifest files.
+Full documentation of parameters is included in the `init.pp`, `instance.pp`, and `pg_hba_rule.pp` manifest files.

 ##Reference

-Only the "pgbouncer" class and the "pgbouncer::instance" defined type should be instantiated directly - all other classes are private.
+Only the `pgbouncer` class and the `pgbouncer::instance` and `pgbouncer::pg_hba_rule` defined type should be instantiated directly - all other classes are private.

 ##Limitations

-Currently this module will fail if $::osfamily is not Debian, and it's only been tested on Ubuntu 14.04.
-Support for other operating systems and distributions should be a simple matter; most of the basic structure is already in place.
+Tested on:

+* CentOS 7
+* Debian 8
+* Ubuntu 14.04
+* Ubuntu 16.04

+Tested using:

+* Puppet 3.8
+* Puppet 4.6

 ##Development